 The Big 5 publishers have been accused of being too slow to react to a changing market, resistant to change and of being complacent.

-Ultimately, I’d like to be taken on by a big publisher, but not in order to be published, and not yet.
+Perhaps one day I would consider working with a big publisher, but not in order to be published, and not yet.
 I want to be approaching them from a position of proven publishing success, something they can help me to amplify and build on.

 There’s never been a time in history of greater freedom for writers, whether it’s the immediacy of publishing through blogging and creating web content or being able to self-publish.